Note: the Niv Lab is currently quite full and we are not actively searching for students, nor do we currently have open positions for postdocs.

-A. Yes, we are currently looking for postdocs in three areas: 1. computational psychiatry – suitable applicants will have background in clinical psychology or psychiatry, and proficiency with computational modeling, 2. model-driven investigations of learning and decision making, and especially representation learning – suitable applicants will have experience with computational modeling, fMRI and clever experimental designs to test hypotheses), and 3. modeling of neural and behavioral data from rodent studies – suitable applicants will be proficient with reinforcement learning and computational modeling.
+A. Right now, our lab is full and we are not looking for new postdocs.
+We may have openings starting in 2023.
+In general, postdocs in the lab do research in one or more of these three areas: 1. computational psychiatry – suitable applicants will have background in clinical psychology or psychiatry, and proficiency with computational modeling, 2. model-driven investigations of learning and decision making, and especially representation learning – suitable applicants will have experience with computational modeling, fMRI and clever experimental designs to test hypotheses, and 3. modeling of neural and behavioral data from rodent studies – suitable applicants will be proficient with reinforcement learning and computational modeling.

 Q: Are you accepting graduate students next year?

-A: Yes, we normally accept one graduate student every year.
-In general, we look for students who are have background and interests in psychology, neuroscience and computational modeling.
+A: The Niv Lab is currently quite full and we are not actively searching for students.
+We normally accept one graduate student every year.
+In general, we look for students who have a background and interests in psychology, neuroscience and computational modeling.
 This is a tall order, I know, but luckily there are some of you out there!
 To be considered for a graduate student position in the lab you must apply through either the Psychology or Neuroscience graduate programs (see the links for more information).
 You cannot apply directly to the lab.
 The deadline for applications is around November each year.

 Q: What are the admissions criteria?